IoriBranford/aseprite-import/addons/eska.aseprite_importer/README.md

 per *Edit → Keyboard Shortcuts…*.
 By default, a single shortcut is configured as `Ctrl + Shift + X`.

+### Split Layers

-(As of 10/25/2019 this plugin can handle split-layer spritesheets, where each region is a cel rather than a merged frame.
-These have the advantages of being more texture-memory-efficient, and able to show/hide individual parts such as a character's various accessories.
-Currently Aseprite can only export them from the command line.
-Sample export command: `aseprite -b --trim --shape-padding 1 --sheet-pack --split-layers --list-layers --list-tags --data Queen.json --sheet Queen.png Queen.ase`)
+As of 10/25/2019 this plugin can handle split-layer spritesheets exported with the `--split-layers` option.
+These have the advantage of being able to dynamically show/hide individual parts, for example a character showing only the accessories she is wearing currently.
+They also tend to be more texture-memory-efficient when combined with the `--trim` and `--sheet-pack` options.
+Currently Aseprite can only export this type of spritesheet from the command line.

+Sample export command: `aseprite -b --trim --shape-padding 1 --sheet-pack --split-layers --list-layers --list-tags --data Queen.json --sheet Queen.png Queen.ase`

 Importing into Godot Engine
 ---------------------------